Environmental Control Technology

 Skills for Environmental Control Tech Majors

-environmental control tech majors are found most commonly in careers in which the following skills are important:
+A major in environmental control tech prepares you for careers in which the following skill-sets are crucial:

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.